monostream/otter-docs/README.md

 Otter Docs supports…

-* a flexible event API to interact add context-awareness
+* a simple, yet powerful event API
 * dynamic variables injection from host app
 * default values for variables
-* dynamic nav and sidebar generation
+* dynamic navigation and sidebar generation
 * full Markdown support with source-code highlighting

 ## Navigation and Sidebar

 TODO

-## Build & Run Locally
+## Development

 To run the Otter Docs Server locally you can choose between Docker or Go.